WebDevJasonCameron/DungeonManager/notes/futureRM.md

 2. Manage Dungeon Rooms: Your dungeon rooms become adventure-ready, similar to hotel rooms.
 Furnish them with traps, puzzles, and treasure, creating a unique experience in each chamber.

-3. Hire Monsters: In Dungeon Manager, monsters serve as your loyal staff, guarding the dungeon and challenging adventurers.
+3. Hire Monsters: In Dungeon Manager, monsters serve as your loyal employees, guarding the dungeon and challenging adventurers.
 Customize their roles and abilities to keep the guests entertained.

 4. Welcome Adventurers: Adventures are your guests.
 They explore your dungeon, complete quests, and seek rewards.
 Provide them with a memorable and challenging experience, just like a hotel caters to its customers.